Street trading licences

 What does the plan need to show

-Your application must include a plan detailing the location of your pavement or street display:
+Your application must include a plan detailing the location of your street display:

 - Dimensions of location, the width of pavement and proximity to the kerb